meeshkan/hmt/docs/MODEL.md

 # Meeshkan model

-Every API mocked by Meeshkan is an instance of `Model`. `Model` is essentially a **data generator**.
-Under the Hood, `Model` class is powered by [Hypothesis](https://hypothesis.readthedocs.io/en/latest/data.html) package for property-based testing.
-Below, we go through examples of how models can cover different use-cases.
+Every API mocked by Meeshkan is an instance of `Model`. `Model` is a **data generator**.
+Under the Hood, `Model` class is powered by [Hypothesis strategies](https://hypothesis.readthedocs.io/en/latest/data.html) generally used for property-based testing (PBT).
+In Meeshkan, PBT is a first-class citizen.

+Below, we go through examples of how models and data generators can help testing in most use cases.

-## 1. Testing API clients
+## API client testing

 ### Python